 Need a Skip?
 Know What Size?

 The biggest problem skip hirers could face is one based on the failure to ask a simple question: So what size should the skip be?
 Customers would do well to first make an educated estimate about the amount of waste material they need disposed of.
 The size of the skip will then obviously depend on this estimate.
 This article provides a clear guide about the skip size most suited to your needs.
+If you want to know more about the different types of projects suitable for each skip, then check out our guide on skips for projects.

 1) The Mini Skip